kuzzleio/kuzzle/lib/api/core/models/repositories/README.md

 ### returns

-Returns a promise that resolves to a *new* *ObjectConstructor* instance.
+Returns a promise that resolves to an *ObjectConstructor* instance.

 ## persistToDB